Urs (given name)

 Urs is a masculine given name.
 From the Latin name Ursus, the name means "bear".
 It is a popular name in German-speaking Switzerland due to the historical veneration of Saint Ursus in Switzerland.

+There is a community in Mysore/Bengaluru with the last name Urs.

+Urs means king in the local language.
+They were the leaders of the village in the old age.
+The Mysore dynasty also had very confident employees from this community and few became part of the King family.
+The current Mysore scion king was adopted from the Urs community.
+This is a small community of around 500,000 across the globe.

 Notable people with the name include: